erikng/blog.eriknicolasgomez.com/_posts/2022-03-16-Introducing gnes Reverse engineering the NetworkExtension API.md

 * This header is generated by classdump-dyld 1.0
 ```

 This lead me down a new, very interesting path.
 The [iphone dev wiki](https://iphonedev.wiki/index.php/Reverse_Engineering_Tools#Class.2FMetadata_Dumping_tools) has a treasure trove of class/header dumping tools.
-Of course, as is this case always with macOS, most of these tools were really only designed to work on iOS.
+Of course, as is always the case with macOS, most of these tools were really only designed to work on iOS.

 [Since iOS 3.1](https://iphonedev.wiki/index.php/Dyld_shared_cache), Apple had moved to a cache file to improve performance.
 This feature finally came to macOS with the introduction of Big Sur.
 You can see these cache files within `/System/Library/dyld/` (dyld_shared_cache_x86_64 for Intel, dyld_shared_cache_arm64e for Apple Silicon).

 [classdump-dyld](https://github.com/limneos/classdump-dyld) development seems to have stalled and doesn't support modern macOS versions, so I went looking for alternatives.
 I found a [macOS headers repo](https://github.com/w0lfschild/macOS_headers/tree/master/tools), but the headers were out of date and I didn't want to use them, even though they looked potentially viable.
 I wish I had read [issue 3](https://github.com/w0lfschild/macOS_headers/issues/3) at the time, but stopped immediately at [issue 5](https://github.com/w0lfschild/macOS_headers/issues/5).
 More info on this in a second.

 As I continued down the litany of `classdymp-dyld` forks I found [this one](https://github.com/freedomtan/classdump-dyld) that looked promising as it even had Apple M1 support.

-I cloned the repo and quickly ran `make all` and hoped for the best.
+I cloned the repo, quickly ran `make all` and hoped for the best.

-There were several interesting arguments you could pass
+There were several interesting arguments you could pass.

 ```bash
 # Dumps everything